 Pilates is a gentle exercise method which aims to strengthen weak muscles, lengthen tight muscles and improve posture.
 This results in improved joint mobility, toned muscles and healthy natural posture.
 It is a very specific form of exercise which is safe, controlled and is low impact.
 It works on the principle of “ Gain but no Pain!!”

-Recent studies have shown low back pain suffers report significant improvements after strengthening their “ core muscles”.
+Recent studies have shown low back pain sufferers report significant improvements after strengthening their “core muscles”.

 The core muscles consist of the deepest layers of the abdominals, spinal and pelvic floor muscle groups.
 They act as a natural corset to maintain posture and protect the spine from strain.